LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/exercises.rst.txt

 Sorting Flavors by Name
 ------------------------

-To display a menu for our customers, we need to sort the ice cream flavors alphabetically by their ``name`` field.
-Fortunately, the ``Comparator`` interface has solved the sorting-objects-by-field problem.
+To display a menu for your customers, you need to sort the ice cream flavors alphabetically by their ``name`` field.
+Fortunately, the ``Comparator`` interface helps you solve the sorting-objects-by-field problem.

 Create a Sorting Class
 ^^^^^^^^^^^^^^^^^^^^^^^